-In what way does my ID and proof of funds have anything to do with my conveyancing in Teignmouth?
-Is this really necessary?
+What does my ID and proof of funds have anything to do with my conveyancing in Teignmouth?
+Why is this being asked of me?

 It is indeed that case that these requests have nothing to do with conveyancing in Teignmouth.
 Nowadays you will not be able to complete any conveyancing deal in the absence providing evidence of your identity.
 Ordinarily this takes the form of a either your passport or driving licence as well as a council tax bill.
 Please note that if you are providing your driving licence as proof of ID it must be both the paper section and photo card part, one is not sufficient in the absence of the other.

 Verification of your origin of funds is necessary in accordance with the Money Laundering Regulations.
 Please do not be offended when you are asked to produce this as your conveyancer must have this information on file.
 Your Teignmouth conveyancing practitioner will require evidence of proof of funds before they are able to accept any funds from you into their client account and they may also ask additional queries concerning the origin of funds.

 My wife and I have recently appointed a conveyancing solicitor in Teignmouth.
 I I am struggling to find out if they are accepted on the Nationwide Building Society conveyancing panel.
 Could you advise?

 You should contact the conveyancer and ask them if they can act for the lender.
 Alternatively you should get in touch with Nationwide Building Society who may be able to help.

 Are there restrictive covenants that are commonly picked up as part of conveyancing in Teignmouth?

 Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the process of conveyancing in Teignmouth.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’